Consumer medicine information

 • anaemia

-• are on a controlled sodium diet
+• if you are on a controlled sodium diet.

-Check with your doctor if you are pregnant or intend to become pregnant.
+Tell your doctor if you are pregnant or plan to become pregnant.
+Your doctor can discuss with you the risks and benefits involved.

-Tell your doctor or pharmacist if you/your child are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.

 Some medicines and Zavicefta may interfere with each other.
 These include: